3D Printing

 • Use a 5mm brim at minimum

-• A few layers of skirt will help with drafts
+• At least a few layers of skirt can help with drafts

 • Dry the filament before printing (8 to 12 hours)